 Some recipes call for the sacraments to be served on top of the beans – no doubt this array of pork sacraments would have been enough to convince the Inquisition (not disbanded until 1834) of one’s fealty to the Catholic Church.

 Other recipes (including Anna la Vasca’s) prefer the meat and sausages to be chopped up and stirred in.
+In my humble opinion, the beans with chopped sausage taste incredible the next day, once the flavours have permeated, so it’s worth making it a day ahead.
 I only used a single piece of the gammon, roughly the size of a slice of pork belly.
 I have other plans for the gammon meat and stock later…

 Alubias de Tolosa con Sacramentos should be served with spicy guindilla peppers (pickled in white wine vinegar) and boiled cabbage on the side.
 Guindillas come from the Basque Country (like the beans), but you can buy them in jars from Spanish shops or online.
 Failing that, other pickled peppers may taste slightly different, but will still be a good compliment to the beans.